-TRUSTPOWER INSURANCE LIMITED DIRECTORS' RESPONSIBILITY STATEMENT FINANCIAL STATEMENTS 2020
+TRUSTPOWER INSURANCE LIMITED DIRECTORS' RESPONSIBILITY STATEMENT FINANCIAL STATEMENTS 2021

-The Directors are pleased to present the financial statements of Trustpower Insurance Limited for the year ended 31 March 2020.
+The Directors are pleased to present the financial statements of Trustpower Insurance Limited for the year ended 31 March 2021.

-The Directors are responsible for ensuring that the financial statements give a true and fair view of the financial position of the Company as at 31 March 2020 and its financial performance for the year ended on that date.
+The Directors are responsible for ensuring that the financial statements fairly present the financial position of the Company as at 31 March 2021 and its financial performance for the year ended on that date.

-The Directors consider that the financial statements of the Company have been prepared using appropriate accounting policies, consistently applied and supported by reasonable judgements and estimates and that all relevant financial reporting standards have
+The Directors consider that the financial statements of the Company have been prepared using appropriate accounting policies, consistently applied and supported by reasonable judgements and estimates and that all relevant financial reporting standards have been followed.